-By seeing the technical definition many people get confused and some didn’t understand so let’s understand cloud computing in very simple words that everyone could understand.
-Cloud Computing is not like that there is something in the clouds instead it is said cloud is made of small molecules which could move very fast from one place to another that is why we say it cloud.
-And Computing is the operations which a computer do to get you the results.
+So let’s understand cloud computing in very simple words that everyone could understand.
+Cloud Computing is not like that there is something in the clouds instead it is said cloud is made of small molecules which could move very fast from one place to another place that is why we call it cloud.
+And Computing is the operations which a computer does to get you the results.

 “So cloud computing is a connection of servers and computers which can connect with your device very fast & easily and give you the power of the powerful computer in your small or less powerful machine”.

-Today, Cloud computing is becoming famous because you get a very powerful machine with the help of cloud in your palms with very less cost so that you could do anything anywhere with the help of internet connection.
+Today, Cloud computing is becoming famous because you get a very powerful machine with the help of a cloud in your palms with very little cost so that you could do anything anywhere with the help of an internet connection.

 History of cloud computing

-The Cloud Computing started becoming famous in 2006 when Amazon released its Elastic Compute Cloud (EC2) in 2006 which is basically is a web service that provides secure, resizable compute capacity in the cloud.
-It is a new type of innovation in its type which most of the leading companies adopted and started working on there own project like this.
+Cloud Computing started becoming famous in 2006 when Amazon released its Elastic Compute Cloud (EC2) in 2006 which is basically is a web service that provides secure, resizable compute capacity in the cloud.
+It is a newer type of innovation which most of the leading companies of the world are adopting and started working on their own project like this.

 By mid-2008 Gartner world’s leading research and advisory company saw an opportunity for cloud computing.
-Gartner forecast that there are many possibilities in the Cloud Computing that will lead the future.
-After EC2 Google worked hard and released its Google App Engine Beta for testers in April 2008.
-This Engine is a web framework and cloud computing platform for developing and hosting web applications in Google-managed data centers.
-Applications are sandboxed and run across multiple servers.
+Gartner forecast that there are many possibilities in Cloud Computing that will lead the future.
+After EC2 Google worked very hard and released its latest tech of that time known as Google App Engine Beta for testers in April 2008.
+This Engine made by Google is a web framework & cloud computing platform.
+This is used by the developers for developing and hosting web applications in data centers made by Google.If we talk about its Applications they are sandboxed and run across multiple servers.

-In Feb 2010 Microsoft launched its Azure a cloud computing service for building, testing, deploying, and managing applications and services through a global network of Microsoft-managed data centers.
-It provides software as a service (SaaS), platform as a service (PaaS) and infrastructure as a service (IaaS) and supports many different programming languages, tools and frameworks, including both Microsoft-specific and third-party software and systems. in which Microsoft is working from early 2008.
+In Feb 2010 Microsoft launched its Azure a cloud computing service for building, testing, deploying, and managing applications and services through a global network of Microsoft-managed datacenters.
+Azure provides services like software as a service (SaaS), infrastructure as a service (IaaS), and platform as a service (PaaS).
+It also supports plenty of different programming languages, tools, and frameworks such as Microsoft-specific like Word, Exel, etc. This software also provides third-party application programs and servers in which Microsoft is working since early 2008.

-In July 2010 Rackspace Hosting and NASA jointly launched an open source cloud software initiative known as OpenStack.
-OpenStack is a set of software tools for building and managing cloud computing platforms for public and private clouds.
+In July 2010 NASA & Rackspace Hosting jointly made an open-source software known as OpenStack.
+OpenStack cloud software is a set of basic tools required for building and managing cloud computing platforms.
+This for both public as well as private clouds.

-On June 7, 2012, Oracle announced the Oracle cloud.
-Oracle Cloud delivers the broadest selection of enterprise-grade cloud computing solutions, including SaaS, PaaS, and IaaS.
+On June 7, 2012, Oracle announced (Same company behind Java) the Oracle cloud.
+This Cloud serves the broadest selection of enterprise-grade cloud computing solutions, which includes SaaS, PaaS, and IaaS.

-- In May 2012 Google Compute Engine was released in preview and launched in December 2013.
+In May 2012 Google Compute Engine was released in preview and finally launched in December 2013.

 Cloud Computing Basics

-Cloud aims to cut cost and helps the users focus on their core business instead of being impeded by IT obstacles.
+Cloud cut the cost to a greater extent and helps the users focus on their core business.

-The main technology behind the cloud computing is ‘virtualization’.
-This software separates a physical computing device into one or more virtual devices each of which can be easily used and managed to perform computing tasks.
-This technology provides required speed to IT for its operations.
+The technology through which cloud computing exists is ‘virtualization’.
+This software divides a physical computing device into one or more virtual devices each of which can be easily used and managed to perform computing tasks.
+This technology provides the required speed to IT for its operations.

 Cloud Computing is a kind of grid computing evolved by addressing the quality of Services (QoS) and reliability problems.
-This cloud technology provides tools and techniques to build data/compute intensive parallel application with much more traditional parallel computing techniques.
+The technology provided by the cloud helps users to build data/compute intensive parallel applications through old parallel computing techniques.